abdelfatah18/airbnb-clone-project/README.md

 ### 6. **Quality Assurance (QA) Engineer**
 Tests the application for bugs and performance issues.
 Writes test cases and automates test suites to ensure the stability and reliability of the system across updates.

+## Technology Stack

+Below is a list of the core technologies used in this project and their respective roles:

+### 1. **Django**
+A high-level Python web framework used for building the backend of the application.
+It enables rapid development of secure and maintainable web APIs and views.

+### 2. **PostgreSQL**
+An open-source, advanced relational database used to store application data such as users, listings, bookings, and payments.
+It integrates well with Django using the ORM.

+### 3. **HTML/CSS**
+Used to create and style the frontend pages.
+HTML structures the content while CSS makes it visually appealing and responsive.

+### 4. **JavaScript**
+Adds interactivity to the frontend (e.g., date pickers, form validation, dynamic content loading).

+### 5. **Bootstrap**
+A frontend framework used to speed up UI development with pre-designed responsive components.

+### 6. **REST Framework (Django REST Framework)**
+Used to create RESTful APIs for the backend.
+Allows data exchange between frontend and backend in JSON format.

+### 7. **Docker** *(Optional if used)*
+Used to containerize the application for easy deployment and environment consistency.

+### 8. **Git & GitHub**
+Version control system and platform for code collaboration and project tracking.

+---

+This tech stack provides a solid foundation for building a scalable and maintainable Airbnb-like platform.